 Install your new WordPress theme.
 If you found a theme via your WordPress Dashboard, simply click the Install button.

 If you purchased a premium theme elsewhere, it will come packaged in a zip file.
 (The zipped file is what you will need for the following step, so if your computer automatically unzips zipped files, locate the zipped version on your computer before moving on.)

 In your WordPress Dashboard, go to Appearance > Themes > Add New > Upload Theme.
 Find the zipped file and upload it.

 To activate a new theme, go to Appearance > Themes.
 Hover over the theme you want and click Activate.

 Customize your theme.
-Once your theme is activated, go to Appearance > Customize.
-If the Customizer doesn’t work with your chosen theme, I would not use it as it’s probably not kept updated.
+Once your Theme is activated, go to Appearance > Customize.
+If the Customizer doesn’t work with your chosen Theme, I will not use it as it’s probably not kept updated.
 The Customizer will allow you to tweak things like color, fonts, and other things.
 Options will vary depending on your theme.

 Every web site need contact forms to interact with the visitors.

 What is a contact form?
 It is a form, field where one can add information and ask question and can be used for various purposes as collect subscriptions, payments, get questions and so on.